Azure/ResourceModules/modules/authorization/role-definitions/README.md

 # Role Definitions (All scopes) `[Microsoft.Authorization/roleDefinitions]`

-This module deploys a Role Definition at a Management Group, Subscription and Resource Group scope.
+This module deploys a Role Definition at a Management Group, Subscription or Resource Group scope.

 ## Navigation